 Mounia Chaoui, Director, has served as a director since October 2013.
 Since May 2013, she has been a general partner at Turenne Capital, a healthcare growth and venture capital company.
 She has also served, since January 2013, as CEO of Finbiomed sarl, a financial consulting company.
 Prior to 2013, Ms. Chaoui served as Chief Executive Officer and Managing Partner at Inserm Transfert Initiative, a seed capital fund, from January 2012 to December 2012, and as principal, then general partner, of Ventech Venture Capital, from July 2001 to January 2012.
 She brings investor experience in life sciences and expertise in building international syndications.
-Ms. Chaoui has sat or is still sitting on the boards of BioVex Group, Inc., Cellerix, S.A., Covagen AG, Funxional Therapeutics Ltd., Inserm Transfert Initiative, Groupe Sebbin SAS, Scynexis, Inc. (SCYSX) (from January 2012 until November 2014), TiGenix NV, Xytis Pharmaceuticals Ltd., Alize Pharma, Didactic S.A., and Eyetechcare SA.
-Ms. Chaoui graduated as an engineer from École Centrale de Paris and holds a Ph.D. in Molecular Biophysics.
+Ms. Chaoui has sat or is still sitting on the boards of BioVex Group, Inc., Cellerix, S.A., Covagen AG, Funxional Therapeutics Ltd., Inserm Transfert Initiative, Groupe Sebbin SAS, Scynexis, Inc., TiGenix NV and Xytis Pharmaceuticals Ltd. Ms. Chaoui graduated as an engineer from École Centrale de Paris and holds a Ph.D. in Molecular Biophysics.